calimero-network/calimero-sdk-js/examples/xcall/README.md

 # Cross-Context Call Example (TypeScript)

-JavaScript port of the Rust `apps/xcall-example` contract.
+JavaScript port of the Rust `apps/xcall-example` service.
 It showcases:

 - Scheduling cross-context calls through `xcall`
 - Emitting events when pings are sent and pongs are received